 These courses, which have the same requirements as 106A, 106B, are designed for students who wish to do independent work in composition.
 The discussions will consider the problems of effective expression as exhibited in the work of the members of the class.
 Either semester may be taken first.

-Fall, Spring (2, 2).
+Fall, Spring (2-2).
+(Not offered 1935-1936.)

 110. Recreational Reading.

 An advanced course similar in character to English 10.
 Fall and Spring (1).

 116. Elizabethan Literature.